-■ Elevate Common Preference Panes
+Legacy Elevate Common Preference Panes

-Silently elevates commonly used preference panes such as the Date and Time, Energy Preferences, and Network Settings.
+Only for use with agent versions 12.0.3 and prior.
+Silently elevates commonly used preference panes such as the Date and Time, Energy Preferences, Lock Screen, and Network Settings.

-Elevate Xcode
+■ Elevate Xcode

 Silently elevates Xcode by granting the system.install.apple-software and com.apple.dt.Xcode.LicenseAgreementXPCServiceRights Authorization rights.